£69,000 *Price from

 This electric vehicle is a concept: data marked with * are estimates and other data might not be officially confirmed.
 The text below is written as if the Audi e-tron Sportback would be available today.
 Please note that data for the final production version might differ significantly from the concept.
 The purpose of listing this concept vehicle is to give an insight in upcoming vehicles and EV trends.

 The Audi e-tron Sportback has an estimatedn On The Road Price (OTR) of £72,500.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
 The Audi e-tron Sportback is eligible for the Plug-In Car Grant (PICG) of £3,500.
 The grant will be applied to the final invoice price of the car.
 The OTR Price including the PICG for the Audi e-tron Sportback is £69,000.

 Drivetrain and Performance

 The Audi e-tron Sportback is a full electric vehicle (BEV).
-The maximum power of the Audi e-tron Sportback is 370 kW (496 hp).
-The maximum torque is 590 lb-ft.
-The Audi e-tron Sportback is all wheel drive and can accelerate from 0 to 62 miles per hour in 4.5 seconds.
-The top speed is 130 mph.
+The estimated maximum power of the Audi e-tron Sportback is 300 kW (402 hp).
+The estimated maximum torque is 490 lb-ft.
+The Audi e-tron Sportback is all wheel drive and can accelerate from 0 to 62 miles per hour in an estimated 5.5 seconds.
+The estimated top speed is 124 mph.

 Battery and Charging

 Rapid charging is possible through a CCS connection.
-The maximum rapid charge power is 150 kW, which charges the battery from 10% to 80% in around 30 minutes.
-A rapid charge like this will add about 195 miles of range.
+The maximum rapid charge power is 150 kW.
+The battery can't be charged continuously at this power.
+In an average rapid charge session the average charge power will be around 140 kW.
+This charges the battery from 10% to 80% in around 30 minutes.
+A rapid charge like this will add about 150 miles of range.